Overview of restrictions on repossession

 - if it’s an agent, evidence of their authority to repossess the goods on the lender’s behalf

-- a copy of their repossession agent’s licence or their certificate of approval to be a repossession employee (or, if it’s a tow-truck operator repossessing a vehicle, they’ll have to meet the identification requirements that apply to them: see “Legal requirements for tow-truck operators” in the chapter “Driving and traffic law”)
+- a copy of their repossession agent’s licence or their certificate of approval to be a repossession employee (or, if it’s a tow-truck operator repossessing a vehicle, they’ll have to meet the identification requirements that apply to them – see: “Legal requirements for tow-truck operators”)

 - a statement that the premises have been entered, the date of entry and a list of goods to be taken, and

 - a statement of your rights after repossession and your right to complain about the conduct of the person doing the repossessing.

 - If you pay what’s owing on the spot, you can stop the goods being taken away.
 However, you’ll also have to pay the reasonable costs of the repossession.

 - If no-one’s home – The lender should try to carry out the repossession when you are home.
 However if you are not home, your lender can enter your house anyway, if they have the right under your loan contract to do so (this includes towing your car, if your car is being repossessed).
 However, they must leave a notice saying that the premises have been entered and the date of entry, an inventory of the goods that have been repossess and the documents listed above.
 They also have to make sure they don’t leave your home obviously open when they leave.

 - Repossessing things attached to other items – There are specific rules that apply to repossessing goods (called “accessions”) that are installed in or attached to other consumer goods – for example, a car stereo or a replacement car engine.
 The lender or agent must remove the accession in a way that causes the least amount of damage to the item it’s attached to (for example, your car) and the least inconvenience to you as the owner of the other item.